Washington, DC, U.S.A.

 - More White House Photos.

-- Executive Building along the 17th Street
+- Eisenhower Executive Building (photo from the

-west of the White House.
+seen from the 17th Street west of the White House.

 - Lafayette Park in front of the